OluSure/Data/README.md

 # Data
-I'm using SQL, R, Stata, SPSS, and MS Excel for data manipulation.
+I'm using SQL for data manipulation.
 Some of the processes are shared here.